 “What’s your sign?”

-It’s a terrible pick-up line, to be sure, but it can be a good way to select a watch.
-The birthstone of every sign establishes an aesthetic starting point from which to select the perfect timepiece.
+It’s a terrible pick-up line, to be sure, but it can be an excellent way to select a watch.
+The birthstone of every sign establishes an aesthetic starting point from which to choose the perfect timepiece.
 It’s pretty common to get one’s birthstone in a ring or other piece of jewelry, but they can also be an excellent way to individualize your watch.

-For some people, a zodiac sign is just an odd symbol assigned by random chance at birth.
-For others, though, one’s zodiac sign has profound and important meaning for life.
-Somewhere in the range of 50 percent of the US believe in horoscopes and the relevance of the zodiac, with at least 90 percent of the population aware of their sign.
+Somewhere in the range of 50 percent of the US believe in horoscopes and the relevance of the Zodiac, with at least 90 percent of the population aware of their sign.